 Changes in the exchange rate could largely affect, i.e. increase, the envisaged costs for repayment of the debt denominated in foreign currency.
 By 1995, Republic of North Macedonia applied de facto fixed exchange rate of the denar in relation to the German mark, and since 2002 onwards, it applies de facto fixed exchange rate of the denar in relation to the euro, whereby such policy will continue in future, exposure to such risk would be measured as a share of the euro in the total public debt portfolio.
-Thereby, limit on the general government debt denominated in foreign currency - minimum threshold of euro-denominated debt in the total general government debt portfolio denominated in foreign currency is determined to be 80% in the period 2023-2027.
+Thereby, limit on the general government debt denominated in foreign currency - minimum threshold of euro-denominated debt in the total general government debt portfolio denominated in foreign currency is determined to be 85% in the period 2022-2026.

 Dominant share of euro-denominated debt is evident in the currency structure projections, experiencing moderate increase in the medium term as a result of the commitment of the Ministry of Finance for the new external borrowing to be denominated in euros.
-Thereby, in the period 2023-2027, share of euro-denominated debt in the total general government debt portfolio denominated in foreign currency is significantly below the minimum threshold.
-In addition, share of other currencies refers to loans denominated in US dollars, Japanese yen and SDR for credit lines concluded mainly in the past, being amortized in the period which the projections refer to.
+Thereby, in the period 2022-2026, share of euro-denominated debt in the total general government debt portfolio denominated in foreign currency is significantly below the minimum threshold.
+However, in the first half of 2020, IMF loan under the Rapid Financing Instrument in conditions of crisis is denominated in SDR and, accordingly, share of euro in the total portfolio denominated in foreign currency slightly dropped.
+In addition, share of other currencies refers to loans denominated in US dollars, Japanese yen and SDR for credit lines concluded mainly in the past, being amortized in the period which the projections refers to.